Termux: Add-ons

-Add-ons must be installed from the same source as the application, so that the same User ID is used.
+Add-ons must be installed from the same source as the application so that the same User ID is used.

 History

 Termux was initially released in 2015.
 Support for requesting packages and features was added through GitHub issues in the app's repository.
 People can also contribute to the project by adding new features and packages.

 In January 2020, the Termux development team ended support for devices running Android 5-6, making Android version 7 the minimum OS requirement.

-With the policy changes in Google Play, updates to the app through Play Store are no longer possible; it is recommended to install the app from alternative sources.

-As of 2021, Termux is maintained by the volunteer development team.